 In 1088, the Studio, later known as the University of Bologna, was founded and could boast notable scholars of the Middle Ages in attendance, such as, Irnerius, Dante, Boccaccio and Petrarca.
 The university received a charter from Frederick I Barbarossa in 1158, but in the 19th century, a committee of historians led by Giosuè Carducci traced the founding of the University back to 1088, which would make it the oldest university in the world.

 In the Medieval period, Bologna was an important and thriving city.
-Between the XII and XIV century, some of the city’s most important buildings were constructed: among these were the Two Towers, traditional symbol of the city, the Basilica of San Petronio with its unfinished facade and King Enzo’s Palace, so called by the son of Emperor Federico II of Swabia, who was imprisoned by the Bolognese and lived there in exile until his death in 1272.
+Between the XII and XIV centuries, some of the city’s most important buildings were constructed: among these were the Two Towers, the traditional symbol of the city, the Basilica of San Petronio and King Enzo’s Palace.

 In 1256, Bologna passed the Legge del Paradiso (“Paradise Law”), which abolished feudal serfdom and freed the slaves, using public money.
 At that time the city centre was full of towers (perhaps 180), built by the leading families, notable public edifices, churches, and abbeys.
 It was the next most important city after Rome but, always, managed to maintain relative autonomy.
 In the XVII and XVIII century, the city expanded, above its outside walls.
 In the middle of the XVIII century, the Portico of San Luca was built.